python/cpython/Doc/library/os.rst

 .. function:: setns(fd, nstype=0)

-   Reassociate the current with a namespace.
+   Reassociate the current thread with a Linux namespace.
-   See the :manpage:`setns(2)` man page for more details.
+   See the :manpage:`setns(2)` and :manpage:`namespaces(7)` man pages for more details.

    If *fd* refers to a :file:`/proc/{pid}/ns/` link, ``setns()`` reassociates the calling thread with the namespace associated with that link, subject to any